noeljbass/BastionXRay/README.md

 # Bastion X-Ray

 Bastion X-Ray is a Chrome extension that allows users to access paywalled articles through the Wayback Machine.
 This extension provides a simple and efficient way to unlock valuable content without barriers.
+For the Firefox version of this extension, go to https://github.com/noeljbass/BastionXRayFirefox

 ## Features